Santal people: British Era

 In the late 19th century, many Santals migrated from the Santal Parganas to the districts of Bihar and North Bengal such as Purnia, Malda and Dinajpur.
-The Santals still faced retaliation after the Santal Hul and were invited by zamindars to cultivate many parts of north Bengal, which had become scrubland, land which the Santals specialized in farming.
+The Santals still faced retaliation after the Santal Hul and were invited by zamindars to cultivate many parts of north Bengal, which had become scrubland, land which the Santals specialised in farming.
 By the 1930s, their numbers in this region the Santals had become two lakh.
 Most were settled on wasteland where the rent was cheaper than the more fertile wet lands.
 However they faced heavy taxation from the zamindars, and were oppressed by moneylenders, upper castes, and the bureaucracy in general.
 In 1924, several Santal sardars, influenced by Gandhian ideology and led by Jitu Sardar, began to lead agitations against the oppressive double system of elite Bengalis and British government.
 Santals stopped paying rent to the zamindars, beat up revenue inspectors, and led agitations against the moneylenders.
 In 1928, the Santals stopped paying the chaukidari tax and led protests in Thakurgaon in 1929.
 In 1932, several Santals attempted to organise their own state with Jitu Sardar as head, initially based on Gandhi's Ram Rajya but quickly criticised Gandhi when he did not help them.
 In 1933, a British commissioner was appointed to look into the grievances of Santals of North Bengal.